projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 CFG SPACE Handler Register
 --------------------------

-As VHM intercepts the cf8/cfc PIO access for PCI CFG SPACE, the DM only needs to provide CFG SPACE read/write handlers directly.
+As HSM intercepts the cf8/cfc PIO access for PCI CFG SPACE, the DM only needs to provide CFG SPACE read/write handlers directly.
 Such handlers are defined as shown below.
 Normally, a device emulation developer has no need to update this function.